chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Welcome

-Good morning and welcome to our tutorial **SODa WissKI–ISWC25 Bits: Ontology-driven Research Data Modeling** here at ISWC 2025 in Nara.
+Good morning and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at ISWC 2025 in Nara.

 My name is Canan, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM institutions and their collections.